ZitingShen/Raytracer/README.md

   Rectangular textures could be mapped onto sphere (haven't tested on other), but as unlike skybox there are places of incongruous conjucture
   Example: test1.ppm

 Efficiency - Most complex scene rendered:
+0.Bunny.off with trace depth 3 takes about 2 hours to render on my early 2015 rmbp '13

 Debug Mode: